jesusgomeznuz/canicasbrawl/README.md

 - **`voice_removal.py`**: Downloads, processes, and organizes audio files into the `canciones` folder.
 It extracts 60-second segments from YouTube based on metadata in `log_canciones.csv`, separates vocals and music, and ensures all audio files are ready for synchronization.
 - **`log_canciones.csv`**: A key metadata file containing the YouTube URLs, start times, and track names required for processing and organizing the audio files.

-Together, these components feed into the `generate-videos.py` script, which combines the organized race video, synchronized audio tracks, and additional data to produce the final **CanicasBrawl** videos.
+Together, these components feed into the `generate-videos.py` script, which combines the organized run video, synchronized audio tracks, and additional data to produce the final **CanicasBrawl** videos.

 ### 1. `generate-videos.py`
 - **Purpose**: Combines run video (from `run_folder`) and voice files (from `canciones`) to produce final CanicasBrawl videos.